vengi-voxel/vengi/src/tools/voxedit/README.md

 * SceneSettings dialog
   - Set bitmap backgrounds for each axis on a plane at a given position
   - Change sun angles
-* Import bitmaps as plane
+* Voxel to transparency with a HSV threshold
 * Import bitmap palettes (quantize to 256 colors before)
 * Selections
   - Multiple AABBs should be possible